briencj/dae/README.md

 ## What is does

-It is described in the manual, which can be found using `vignette("Manual", package = "dae")`.
-Also found using `vignette("DesignNotes", package = "dae")` is a vignette describing how to use `designRandomize` to produce randomized layouts for experiments and `designAnatomy` to assessing the properties of designs.
+Its most general facilties are those for randomizing systematic designs to produce randomized layouts for experiments and for assessing their properties by producing their efficiency factors.
+The  randomized layouts are produced using the function `designRandomize` and a number of functions whose names start with `design`, as well as functions for manipulating factors whose names begin with `fac`.
+The efficiency factors are obtained using `designAnatomy`.
+The use of `designRandomize` and `designAnatomy` is exemplified in the  [vignette](./vignettes/DesignNotes.pdf), which is also found using `vignette("DesignNotes", package = "dae")`.
 It covers both standard and multiphase experimental designs.
-The data sets that go with the vignette are available in `dae`.
+The data sets that go with the [vignette](./vignettes/DesignNotes.pdf) are available in `dae`.
+The package is documented in the [manual](./vignettes/dae-manual.pdf), which can be found using `vignette("Manual", package = "dae")`.

 The content falls into the following natural groupings: